Find Grad Schools

 52 Yearly Graduations

 The 3rd most popular school in the country for chemistry majors who are seeking their doctor's degree is Texas A&M University - College Station.
 Roughly 70,400 attend the school each year.
-The average in-state tuition for full-time undergraduates is $8,578 per year, while in-state graduate students, on average, pay $6,885 per year.
-For the 2020-2021 academic year, 52 doctor's degrees were handed out to chemistry majors at Texas A&M College Station.
-Of these students, 33% were women and 6% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $8,815 per year, while in-state graduate students, on average, pay $6,885 per year.
+During the most recent year for which we have data, 52 people received their doctor's degree in chemistry from Texas A&M College Station.
+Around 8% of these students were from an underrepresented racial-ethnic group, and 36% were women.

 #4